behrica/blog/_posts/2016-10-13-food-consumption-tutorial.md

 |United Kingdom |        7480|

 This can be plotted as a bar chart, to compare easily the number of individuals surveyed.
 As we can see, there are large differences between them.
-Some nordic countries have each surveyed more then 5000 individuals, while others have below 1000.
+Some Nordic countries have each surveyed more then 5000 individuals, while others have below 1000.

 {% highlight r %}